Brunty/laravel-environment/README.md

 To finish setup, just hit enter without giving a name when the command prompts you for a name.

 It'll then give you a table showing the values that will be written to the file and prompt you to confirm that you want to write these values.

+## Access environment variables

+Previously, you _may_ have accessed your environment variables with the `$_ENV` superglobal like so:

+    'key'   =>  $_ENV['ENV_VAR'],

+This can cause undefined index errors if you don't have a file for your environment already setup (this package can create a file from blank if required) when using this way of accessing environment variables.

+I would recommend that you reference your environment variables using `getenv('varname')` which will simply return fales if the environment variable doesn't exist.

 ## Notes:
 - Using this command, you can over-write previous values, to do this, just give the same name as the existing value, and it'll over-write the old values as it merges the user input with any existing values.